Hannah and Her Sisters: Reception

 On Rotten Tomatoes, the film holds an approval rating of 91% based on 56 reviews, with an average rating of 8.40/10.
 The site's critics consensus reads: "Smart, tender, and funny in equal measure, Hannah and Her Sisters is one of Woody Allen's finest films."
 On Metacritic, the film has a weighted average score of 90 out of 100, based on 12 critics, indicating "universal acclaim".
 The film received seven Academy Award nominations including Best Picture.
 Allen received two Academy Award nominations, winning one for Best Screenplay, Original and he earned a nomination for Best Director.
 His work on the film was also recognized with two BAFTA Awards.

 Critics Siskel and Ebert each rated the film among the top three of the 1986 film year; Roger Ebert's 1986 review of the film called it "the best movie [Woody Allen] has ever made".
 Three years later when the two critics discussed their lists of the 10 best films of the 1980s, Ebert, who had included no comedies on his list, stated that had he been required to include one, it would have been Hannah And Her Sisters.

 Vincent Canby, of The New York Times, gave the film a highly favorable review, going as far as to say that it "sets new standards for Mr. Allen as well as for all American movie makers".

 A poll of 100 film critics named Hannah and Her Sisters the best film of the year, after it appeared on 71 individual top ten lists.

-In 2005, the Writers Guild of America, West named Allen's script the 95th best film screenplay ever written.
+In 2005, the Writers Guild of America, West ranked Allen's script the 95th among the 101 greatest screenplays ever written.

 In October 2013, the film was voted by readers of The Guardian as the fourth best film directed by Woody Allen.

 In 2014, Calum Marsh of Slant Magazine named Hannah and Her Sisters as Allen's greatest film, praising its ensemble cast and Allen's "dense, heady script" for its "balancing act of conflicting desires and feelings".
 It was also listed as Allen's finest work in a joint article by The Daily Telegraph film critics Robbie Collin and Tim Robey, who compared its structure with the works of Anton Chekhov and lauded it as "perhaps the most perfectly assured braiding of comedy and drama in mainstream American film.
 It feels like the miraculous sweet spot between all of its filmmaker's many modes and tones – biting without being cruel, profound without seeming sanctimonious, warmly humane without collapsing into goo."
 It was ranked third among Allen's films in a 2016 poll of Time Out contributors, with editor Joshua Rothkopf singling out the character of Holly as "the kind of desperate, flailing Manhattanite that future director-writers would spin entire careers out of".